Joint-Rendering-Encoding/FidelityFX-SDK/README.md

 The following figure presents a high-level illustration of TransparentSR.

-XXXX, it will be good if you include an overview figure (maybe similar to the one you developed before). the figure should have clearly show the possibility of using multiple SR models.
-XXX
+XXXX, it will be good if you include an overview figure (maybe Fig 3 in our paper).

 The details of TransparentSR are published in the following paper: